WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### What would you like to work on next week?
 - Turing Way Release
 - Set up eventbrite and all required docs for the Book Dash
+  - KW: Scriberia, and connecting with LC to suggest a plan for her application.
 - GitHub issues and PR

 #### Where do you need help from Kirstie?
 - TPS engagement idea as discussed with ABL
+  - KW: Sounds great!
+Excited for October time!
 - Policy related connections, actively engaging with policymakers in Turing and UKRN

 ### Date: 08 March 2021